AyoubChraiti/pipex/README.md

 # pipex

-This project is about handling pipes
+## This project is about recreating the '|' pipe command in linux systems

 - just started